UCSD-ANF/anfsrc/anf/data/python/README.md

 To use this module installer, do the following:

+Before you begin, determine if the module has any other Python module dependencies.
+Then, for each module you are adding

 1. Create a directory named after the module
-2. Add that directory name to the `DIRS` variable in the `GNUmakefile` located in this directory
+2. Add that directory name to the `DIRS` variable in the `GNUmakefile` located in this directory, keeping dependencies in mind
 3. Create a `GNUmakefile` in the new module subdirectory.
-It should look like this:
+Use the example below as a template.

+_Example GNUmakefile_

 ```
 # Install Python module MyPythonModule
 MODULE_NAME = MyPythonModule